-It might be small in size but Kenya's Aberdare National Park provides a vastly different experience to the country's more famous savannah reserves.
+It might be small, but Kenya's Aberdare National Park provides a vastly different experience to the country's more famous savannah reserves like the Masai Mara.
 Created to protect the Aberdare Mountains of the Central Highlands, it comprises two ecosystems unusual to Kenya: a moorland plateau and a swathe of dense rainforest.

 The result is that visitors on safari in Aberdare National Park can expect not only unique and spectacular landscapes, but will also enjoy good game viewing particularly in the salient area – the eastern forested section.

 Situated about 180 kilometres (112 miles) north of Nairobi, Aberdare National Park is both easily accessible and well positioned.
 It lies near Kenya's best Rift Valley lakes and can be conveniently included on an itinerary that takes in iconic safari destinations such as the Masai Mara and Amboseli.